tjumyk/submit/README.md

 2. postgresql
 3. rabbitmq
 4. redis
+5. msmtp-mta (for sending e-mails, also need to setup an smtp provider in `/etc/msmtprc`, e.g. [Aliyun DirectMail](https://aliyun.com/product/directmail))
-5. [auth system](https://github.com/tjumyk/auth) (other oauth providers like GitLab are also possible)
+6. [auth system](https://github.com/tjumyk/auth) (other oauth providers like GitLab are also possible)

 ## Setup